Michalis Karlis: Professional career

 Karlis joined the youth programm of AEK Athens in 2018.
 On 18 August 2021 Karlis signed his first professional contract with AEK.
 In 7 league games, he averaged 0.9 points in under 4 minutes per contest.

 On 25 September 2022 Michalis signed with Raiffeisen Dornbirn Lions.
 He averaged 11.9 points, 4.8 assists, 4.5 rebounds and 2.5 steals in 32 minutes per game.

 Michalis Karlis signed with Anagennisi Arkalochoriou for the 2023–2024 season.

 Next season, he decided to play for Asteras Temenis and finished the season with explosive numbers and leading role.

 On 30 May 2025, Michalis Karlis signed for N.O.
 Saronidas.

+Karlis moved to Doxa Pyrrou Artas on December 1st, 2025.